-In our Division, we provide all students with access to school counselors.
+In our Division, we provide all students with access to school counsellors.
 Please contact your school principal if your child experiences signs of mental duress or requires proactive support to have a successful schooling experience.
-If you or your child are experiencing signs of mental duress or require support, please reach out.
-This simple resource provides succinct information on where you can turn for help.

-Also, parents/legal guardians who are concerned for their child(ren)'s well-being can reach out to these community resources:
+In addition, parents or guardians who are concerned for their child's well-being can reach out to these community resources: